It’s that time of year again, and those nasty yellow flies are biting… here are some tips for armoring yourself

 Birds are not attracted to the ball nor can be “stuck” as the adhesive is only strong enough for insects.

-South Walton Mosquito Control District offers of black balls, with a string and Tangle-Trap supply for free to property owners of south Walton County that live south of the Choctawhatchee Bay only.
-Available for pick up only with proof of residency.
+South Walton Mosquito Control District offers of black balls, with a string and Tangle-Trap supply for free to residents in south Walton County that live south of the Choctawhatchee Bay only.
+Available for pick up only with proof of residency such as a utility bill with address.
 For more information, call (850) 267-2112.
+Their office is open Mon. – Fri.
+7:30 a.m. – 3:30 p.m.

 You can also create your own “ball” using a milk jug, spray paint it a dark color and apply a sticky substance.